puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 The `puppet node install` command uses SSH to connect to the host and install Puppet Enterprise.
 By default it needs an SSH key, here specified using the `--keyfile` option.
-For VMWare this key should be loaded onto the template you used to create your virtual machine.
+For VMware this key should be loaded onto the template you used to create your virtual machine.
 For Amazon EC2 it should be the key file you used to create the instance.
 You also need to specify the account to login as using the `--login` option.
 Lastly, we need to specify the specific host you